OKNoah/vanguard-lessons/README.md

 ### Reading javascript

-You need to look at a lot of exmple code when you learn to program, which is only possible when you know how to read it.
+You need to look at a lot of example code when you learn to program, which is only possible when you know how to read it.
 We'll simply learn how to spot a "function", "string" or "array" here.
 Nothing fancy.
 The goal is we can loosely understand the code we read, even if we can't write it yet.
 Then we'll meet JSON (JavaScript Object Notation ;)).

 ### REST (APIs, how we talk to the Internet)